Colusa County Truck Accident Lawyers

 Adverse Weather

-Rain or flooding in Colusa County can often cause inconvenience and hazardous driving conditions.
-The slippery road surfaces and poor traction can increase the risk of accidents, especially for trucks, as they have longer stopping distances.
+Rain or flooding in Colusa County can cause inconvenience and hazardous driving conditions.
+Slippery road surfaces and poor traction can increase the risk of accidents, especially for trucks, as they have longer stopping distances.

 Improper Loading Of Cargo

-- Damaged freight because of the truck’s movements
+- Damaged freight due to the truck’s movements.

 Overloading

-Likewise, truckers must be careful not to go over the allowed weight on their truck.
-They should follow the California Vehicle Code (CVC), which states a maximum overall weight limit of 80,000 pounds.
+Truckers must be careful not to go over the allowed weight on their truck.
+They are required to follow the California Vehicle Code (CVC), which states a maximum overall weight limit of 80,000 pounds.
 Cargo is also subject to height, width, length, and weight limits.

 Trucks carrying excessive weights are more difficult to drive and have longer stopping distances.
-They also strain their braking systems, increasing the risks of jackknife accidents, brake failures, and tire blowouts.
-Our Colusa County lawyers specializing in truck accidents will investigate all possible factors to establish liability.
+They can also strain their braking systems, increasing the risks of jackknife accidents, brake failures, and tire blowouts.

 Auto Design Defects